zhaoliang10500/Ballistic_Projector/README.md

 # ECSE211 Ballistic Launcher Project

 This is your repository for the fifth lab as well as the project.
+If you want to follow best practices, work in the dev (development) branch, not master.

 ## Source files